Canon G7 X Mark II vs Olympus E-410

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the E-410 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-410 was succeeded by the Olympus E-420.
+Both the G7X Mark II and the E-410 have been discontinued, but can regularly be found used on eBay.
+The E-410 was replaced by the Olympus E-420, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Canon G7 X Mark II and the Olympus E-410?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.